b13/t3ext-environment/README.md

 	if (t3lib_extMgm::isLoaded('environment')) {
 		include('ext/environment/Includes/Bootstrap/InitializeContext.php');
 	}

+3b) For installations using TYPO3 CMS 6.2+, just add this to your typo3conf/AdditionalConfiguration.php

+	// load the environment / context configuration for this installation include('ext/environment/Includes/Bootstrap/InitializeContext.php');

 After that, you have a PHP constant named "TYPO3_CONTEXT" that is set to the environment variable placed in your server settings.